 This tour Is designed for those travelers who do not have much time, but would like to experience some of the most extiting parts South Africa has to offer.
-We commence with the Garden Route, known for its tranquility, lovely cosy beaches, magnificent mountains and passes, the deep blue lakes and it's indigenous forests.
-This part of the tour ends in Port Elizabeth from where we fly to Johannesburg to continue with the wildlife section visiting the famous Kruger National Park.
-Sightings of the Big 5 animals, lion, elephant, rhino, leopard and buffalo amongst a host of other mammals and birdlife is possible.
-The adjacent scenic Panorama Route is our final stop-over before ending in Johannesburg,
+We visit the Garden Route and the famous Kruger National Park with over a hundred species of the wildlife of Africa!
+The adjacent scenic Panorama Route is our final stop-over.

 At Southern Circle Tours & Safaris we offer a comprehensive array of guided tours and longer packages.
 From a countrywide network of scheduled tours with guaranteed departures, specialised group travel and tailor-made itinerary design, to your dream wedding package that will be the envy of your friends!
 We arrange your entire holiday from the time you arrive with us in Africa until you unfortunately have to return home.